List of Altair: A Record of Battles characters: Main characters

 A 30-year-old (28 at the start of the series) former slave from Tharros, Abiriga is the first mate of Captain Silvestro Brega of the Venedik fleet and Brega's adopted son.
 When he was thirteen, Abiriga was sold off by his biological parents, but was able to escape and then saved by Brega, who paid for his freedom and took him in.
-After testing Mahmut's worth and being "purchased" for his services, he is assigned to Mahmut to be his companion and to spy on Türkiye's activities for Venedik.
+After testing Mahmut's worth and being "purchased" for his services, he is assigned to Mahmut to be his companion and to spy on Turkey's activities for Venedik.
 Although Mahmut treats him as an equal, Abiriga respectfully addresses Mahmut as "Padrone" and diligently carries out his orders.
 Despite joining Mahmut out of duty, Abiriga comes to respect him greatly and proves to be a valuable ally, even delaying his reports to Venedik in order to see the end results of Mahmut's plans.
 Abiriga possesses high-level agility and very few people can match him in battle.
 He knows many forms of combat and weaponry, carrying numerous weapons that are hidden under his long coat, but prefers to use a long blowpipe as his default weapon.
 Having trained and groomed himself to serve Brega to the best of his ability, Abiriga is mature, level-headed, courteous, and usually sports a placid smile on his face.

-Greater Türkiye
+Greater Turkey

-Greater Türkiye is a federation made up of five stratocracies — Türkiye, Mızrak, Balta, Biçki, and Kiliç — founded 75 years before the series.
-While the other four are ruled by a sultan, the Türkiye stratocracy is the largest of the five, being the dominating power of Greater Türkiye and is ruled by the Divan.
-Türkiye stratocracy is divided into thirteen provinces governed by a Vizier and its capital city is Altın.
-Greater Türkiye is very wealthy and the Turks are well known for their equestrian skills.
-Among the Tripartite Military Alliance and other anti-imperialists nations, Türkiye contributes the most to the war efforts against Balt-Rhein and is the leading force against them.
+Greater Turkey is a federation made up of five stratocracies — Turkey, Mızrak, Balta, Biçki, and Kiliç — founded 75 years before the series.
+While the other four are ruled by a sultan, the Turkey stratocracy is the largest of the five, being the dominating power of Greater Turkey and is ruled by the Divan.
+Turkey stratocracy is divided into thirteen provinces governed by a Vizier and its capital city is Altın.
+Greater Turkey is very wealthy and the Turks are well known for their equestrian skills.
+Among the Tripartite Military Alliance and other anti-imperialists nations, Turkey contributes the most to the war efforts against Balt-Rhein and is the leading force against them.